 This is a site devoted to the various uses of the Franklin Type Collection knock-out font.

-Been hearing about the knockout font in all sorts of web pages.
+Been hearing about the knockout font on all sorts of web pages.
 You’d probably wondering what it is and how to use it.
 Well, you’re not alone.
-So here’s a blog I’ve made for the sole purpose of discussing knockout font.
+In this post, you will learn everything about it.

 Knockout Font Family

 Knockout is a script typeface designed by Morris Fuller Benton in 1903.
 This font family was digitized in 2013 by Hannes von Döhren.

 It’s one of the best and easiest fonts for beginners to use in web design.
 Because of that, it’s a great beginner font to use for typography and headlines.
 It gives off a very friendly vibe to visitors.

 Knockout font, also known as Franklin font is geometric.
 Knockout has been in the talk in the design community because of the unique nature of its unique features.

 The font is also referred to as Franklin Gothic by Knockout, together with another geometric face ITC Avant Garde Gothic.
 This font was created for Mac but now supports all platforms, including WPF, Android, and iOS.
 Knockout Font is easy to recognize due to its high x-height and long ascenders that make it ideal for headlines.

 Knockout Font Usage

 I personally like this font and find it interesting.
 I see it used all the time from individual designers to global brands.